The top 10 ways to add natural light to your homeback to article list

-There’s nothing like natural light to add a sense of space in your home, so in this article, we examine the top ten ways homeowners are creating the feelgood factor.
+There’s nothing like natural light to add a sense of space in your home, so in this article, we examine our top ten ways to create feel-good interiors.
 The choice of interior décor, furniture and soft furnishings can clearly have a huge impact on the brightness of a home, but bathing a room in light is best achieved through the creative use of glass.

 1. Structural glazing

 If you’re planning an extension, structural glazing can be an effective way of opening up the room.
 Whether it’s a glazed ceiling, a wrap-around solution or floor-to-ceiling windows, the light will simply flood in.

 2. Roof lanterns